freeletics/constaintlayout-workshop/app/src/main/java/exercise3/README.md

 Multiple groups can reference the same widgets -- in that case, the XML declaration order will define the final visibility state (the group declared last will have the last word).

+### TODO
+MATCH_CONSTRAINT dimensions (Added in 1.1)
+When a dimension is set to MATCH_CONSTRAINT, the default behavior is to have the resulting size take all the available space.
+Several additional modifiers are available:

+layout_constraintWidth_min and layout_constraintHeight_min : will set the minimum size for this dimension layout_constraintWidth_max and layout_constraintHeight_max : will set the maximum size for this dimension layout_constraintWidth_percent and layout_constraintHeight_percent : will set the size of this dimension as a percentage of the parent